Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing new physics with Ultra-peripheral Collisions

-Here, ${}^{208}_{82}Pb$ (${}^{208}_{82}Pb^{*}$) represents the lead ion before (after) the collision, the SM/BSM box denotes both SM and potential BSM interactions that could occur after the $\gamma\gamma$ interactions, and $P_{a}$/$P_{b}$ represents the set of particles produced as a result of UPCs that can be detected and analyzed.
+Here, ${}^{208}_{82}Pb$ (${}^{208}_{82}Pb^{*}$) represents the lead ion before (after) the collision, the SM/BSM box denotes both SM and potential BSM interactions that could occur after the photon-photon induced processes, and $P_{a}$/$P_{b}$ represents the set of particles produced as a result of UPCs that can be detected and analyzed.
 The coherent emission of photons by a nucleus requires that the wavelength of the photons be larger than the size of the nucleus.
 This condition ensures that the photons do not probe the internal structure of the hadrons but instead reflect the overall interaction among their components.
-In this coherent emission process, the photons are constrained to be on-mass shell, enabling them to directly participate in the interaction.
+In this coherent emission process, the photons are constrained to be nearly on the mass shell, enabling them to directly participate in the interaction.

 The physics of heavy ion collisions has been studied since the early days of modern particle physics and has recently gained prominence due to technological advancements in particle colliders, particularly in terms of energy and luminosity \cite{Bruce:2722753, deFavereaudeJeneret:2009db}.
-Consequently, UPCs offer a cleaner experimental environment, as the processes involved are well-defined by electromagnetic interactions, facilitating the study of specific phenomena related to photon-induced processes.
+Consequently, UPCs offer a cleaner experimental environment, as the processes involved are well-defined by electromagnetic interactions, facilitating the study of specific phenomena related to photon-photon induced processes.
 In particular, UPCs open a window for exploring BSM theories \cite{Klasen:2008ja, ATLAS:2017fur,Bruce:2018yzs, Klein:2020nvu, dEnterria:2022sut}.
 For instance, within the context of hadron colliders, studies have investigated a wide range of phenomena, including tau anomalous magnetic moment \cite{delAguila:1991rm,Beresford:2019gww,Dyndal:2020yen}, axion-like particles \cite{Goncalves:2021pdc,Knapen:2016moh,Barbosa:2025zyn}, extra dimensions \cite{Atag:2010bh}, new doubly charged scalars \cite{Babu:2016rcr}, supersymmetric particles \cite{deFavereaudeJeneret:2009db,Godunov:2019jib}, dark matter \cite{Beresford:2018pbt, Harland-Lang:2018hmi}, monopoles \cite{Baines:2018ltl,Dougall:2007tt}, and gravitons \cite{Zhou:2007wfr,İnan_2012}.